Continuing Education Activity

 - Explain the potential adverse effects of buprenorphine.

 - Summarize interprofessional team strategies for improving care coordination and communication to advance pain control and limit opioid misuse and improve outcomes when using buprenorphine.

 Buprenorphine, a synthetic opioid, treats pain and opioid addiction.
 It underwent development in the late 1960s.
 It a synthetic analog of thebaine, an alkaloid compound derived from the poppy flower.
 It is a schedule III drug, which means that it has some potential for moderate or low physical dependence or high psychological dependence.

 Buprenorphine is FDA-approved for acute pain, chronic pain, and opioid dependence.
-It is an agent used in agonist substitution treatment, which is a process for treating addiction through the use of a substance (such as buprenorphine or methadone) to substitute for a stronger full agonist opioid (such as heroin).
+It is an agent used in agonist substitution treatment, which is a process for treating addiction by using a substance (such as buprenorphine or methadone) to substitute for a stronger full agonist opioid (such as heroin).
 The prescriber then tapers down the substitute, and the patient withdraws from the opiate addiction with minimal discomfort.
 Buprenorphine substitute treatment allows the patient to focus on therapy instead of uncomfortable withdrawals.
-It is an effective option to treat opioid dependence and reduces cravings and improves the quality of life for patients undergoing addiction treatment.
-It allows the patient to circumvent many of the uncomfortable symptoms of opioid withdrawal, creating a treatment plan that patients are more likely to adhere to, thereby decreasing reducing morbidity and mortality.
+It is an effective option to treat opioid dependence, reduce cravings, and improve the quality of life for patients undergoing addiction treatment.
+It allows the patient to circumvent many of the uncomfortable symptoms of opioid withdrawal, creating a treatment plan that patients are more likely to adhere to, thereby decreasing morbidity and mortality.